About Carpet Dyeing

 Carpet is most often discarded and replaced, not because of wear and tear, but due to discoloration, fading, and stains, or a change of decor.
 Most people aren’t aware that these problems can be solved for a fraction of the cost of carpet replacement.
 Protect your carpet investment by restoring it to its original color.
 The beauty and life of your carpet will be extended by our exclusive on-site dyeing process.

 Dyemasters can restore your carpet to one uniform color, (to bring back faded colors).
 The color can be changed completely, or it can be deepened to cover up dark stains, pet stains etc.

 Dyeing can bring back the vibrant color your carpet once held and can also be used to change decor and/or upgrade to a new color

 Bleach and other cleaning chemicals can remove the color from your carpet and cause permanent color loss, but this can be corrected by having Dyemasters color-match your carpet and eliminate the spots

-Dyemasters will not attempt to dye any carpet until it has been tested This is usually done following the quote by sending a sample of the carpet to us to test.
+Dyemasters will not attempt to dye any carpet until it has been tested.
+This is usually done, by sending a fiber sample of the carpet to us to test.

 It is important that someone is present on the date we do the dyeing to approve the color, prior to dyeing the entire carpet.

-Nylon and wool carpets are suitable, but olefin, polypropylene and polyester are not.
-Most carpets are produced with nylon fibers, which account for approximately 85% of all carpets in use today.
-These nylon carpets are completely dye-able.
+Nylon and wool carpets are can be re-dyed, but olefin, polypropylene and polyester cannot.
+Most carpets are produced with nylon fibers, which account for approximately 80% of all carpets in use today.

 Dyemasters unconditionally guarantees that the dyes we use will be as durable and colorfast as those of the original carpet manufacturer.
 The dyes we use are from the major carpet mills.